-The University of Washington Math Department welcomes visiting graduate students from other universities.
-Students can be accepted into this status only if they are in good standing and actively pursuing a graduate degree at another accredited academic institution, and plan to transfer a limited number of credits back to their home institution.
-See the UW Graduate School Web page on Visiting Graduate Students for more information.
+The University of Washington Math Department welcomes visiting graduate students from other universities provided there is a faculty mentor here who supports the visit.
+Students can be accepted into this status only if they are in good academic standing, are actively pursuing a graduate degree at another accredited academic institution, and are planning to transfer a limited number of credits back to their home institution.
+See the UW Graduate School webpage on Visiting Graduate Students for more information.
 The application procedure for Visiting Graduate Student status is somewhat different from applying as a regular graduate student.

 How to Apply